ground-creative/tuyacloudnodejs/README.md

 This is a simple php client to interact with devices that support the tuya api over the cloud.

-## Requirements

-I believe all is needed is php curl for the requests.

 ## Installation

 ```